Skip to content

 High impact

-Consuming a 3:1 or 4:1 carb-to-protein ratio within 30-60 minutes post-exercise replenishes glycogen stores and provides amino acids for muscle repair, significantly reducing DOMS severity by initiating recovery immediately.
+Consuming a 3:1 or 4:1 carbohydrate to protein ratio within 30-60 minutes post-exercise is crucial for replenishing glycogen stores and initiating muscle repair.
+This window maximizes nutrient uptake and significantly aids in managing DOMS naturally.

 High impact